 Given the need for coastal management programs to be able to adapt to not only the changing landscape, but ecosystem restoration priorities, allocation of project funding, and developments in new data gathering technology, an overarching monitoring and assessment program for Louisiana's coast is implemented as System-Wide Assessment and Monitoring Program (SWAMP).
-The first phase of SWAMP became operational for the Barataria Basin in the fall of 2015 followed by areas east of the Mississippi River (2017) and west of Bayou Lafourche (2019).
+The first phase of SWAMP became operational for the Barataria Basin in the fall of 2015 followed by areas east of the Mississippi River (2017) and the rest of the state, west of Bayou Lafourche (2019).

-One of the first steps in the development of SWAMP was the formulation of a SWAMP Framework, completed in the fall of 2013 through various workshops with a long list of agencies and academic participants who were familiar with Louisiana's coast and its issues.
+One of the first steps in the development of SWAMP was the formulation of a SWAMP Framework, completed in the fall of 2013 through various workshops with a long list of agencies and academic participants who were familiar with Louisiana's coast and its issues/challenges.
 This framework identified both natural and human drivers of change to our coastal system.
 Following this framework development, performance measures were identified and prioritized to support the state's coastal protection and restoration program.
 These performance measures were directly tied to the drivers of system change, such as atmospheric and oceanic processes, geological processes, surface and groundwater inputs, and ecosystem utilization, which represent the information that is necessary to monitor to document change and to document collective effectiveness of Louisiana's Coastal Master Plan.

-Following the Framework development and the identification of Performance Measures, a prototype SWAMP monitoring plan "Barataria Pilot" was developed for Barataria Basin which not only integrates existing monitoring programs, but also fills in data gaps and needs that were identified but were not currently being addressed by other programs in 2015.
+Following the Framework development and the identification of Performance Measures, a prototype SWAMP monitoring plan "Barataria Pilot" was developed for Barataria Basin which not only integrated existing monitoring programs, but also filled in data gaps and needs that were identified but were not being addressed by other programs at the time.

-The key design of SWAMP is to support a comprehensive network of coastal data collection activities to ensure effective development, implementation, and adaptive management of the coastal protection and restoration program.
-SWAMP now helps to tie in all of the supporting monitoring programs under one umbrella, such as the Coast-wide Reference Monitoring System-Wetlands (CRMS), the Barrier Island Comprehensive Monitoring (BICM) program, and the along with Louisiana Sand Resource Database (LASARD), to improve project efficiency and remove duplicative efforts.
+The key design of SWAMP was to support a comprehensive network of coastal data collection activities to ensure effective development, implementation, and adaptive management of the coastal protection and restoration program.
+SWAMP now helps to tie in all of the supporting monitoring programs under one umbrella, such as the Coast-wide Reference Monitoring System-Wetlands (CRMS), the Barrier Island Comprehensive Monitoring (BICM) program, and the Louisiana Sand Resource Database (LASARD), to improve project efficiency and remove duplicative efforts.

-Since 2015 bathymetric/hydrographic and geophysical surveys (including sub-bottom profile/seismic, side scan sonar, magnetometer) has been undertaken for the first time along approximately 6,600 nautical miles (nm) of track-line in various basins and lakes from Chandeleur Sound in the east to Sabine lake in the west in four phases covering an area of approximately 5,114 square miles (sq. mi).
+Since 2015, bathymetric/hydrographic and geophysical surveys (including sub-bottom profile/seismic, side scan sonar, magnetometer) have been undertaken along approximately 6,600 nautical miles (nm) of track-line in various basins and lakes from Chandeleur Sound in the east to Sabine lake in the west in four phases covering an area of approximately 5,114 square miles (sq. mi).
 The main objective was to acquire baseline data for elevation (bathymetric), surficial as well as subsurface oyster occurrences delineation; establishment of subsurface geology for sediment exploration/investigation; delineation of pipelines and identification of debris on water bottom.

-SWAMP has helped to integrate above/below ground biomass to assist wetland monitoring, added chlorophyll and nutrient components to help evaluate inshore water quality in the Mississippi Delta, enhanced fisheries monitoring protocols, and allowed for improved bathymetry data to better understand the potential effects sediment diversions and help improve predictive ecosystem models.
+SWAMP helped to integrate above/below ground biomass to assist wetland monitoring, added chlorophyll and nutrient components to help evaluate inshore water quality in the Mississippi Delta, enhanced fisheries monitoring protocols, and allowed for improved bathymetry data to better understand the potential effects of sediment diversions and help improve predictive ecosystem models.

-SWAMP was implemented in Barataria Basin beginning in 2015 in Pontchartrain, Breton Sound, and the Mississippi River Delta in 2017.
-CPRA began working with The Water Institute of the Gulf in 2018 and completed the design of SWAMP for the remainder of the coast (from Bayou Lafourche to Sabine River) in late 2019.
-Monitoring of several parameters were initiated on the basis of experience gained during the earlier phases.
-Monitoring of remaining will be undertaken shortly for the remainder of the coast.
-One of the key areas for SWAMP's improvement will be the continued adaptation of standard operating procedures for the various monitoring and assessment programs throughout the coast.
-There are still numerous data sets received by CPRA which are not consistent with other data management programs.
-Improving data standards and accessibility will not only enable efficient data collection and utilization, but will also enhance data transparency across CPRA's programs and other coastal activities.
+SWAMP was implemented in Barataria Basin beginning in 2015; and in Pontchartrain, Breton Sound, and the Mississippi River Delta in 2017;, and west of Bayou Lafourche in 2019.
+A key area for SWAMP's improvement will be the continued adaptation of standard operating procedures for the various monitoring and assessment programs throughout the coast.
+CPRA still receives numerous data sets that are not consistent with other data management programs.
+Improving data standards and accessibility will enable efficient data collection and utilization and also enhance data transparency across CPRA's programs and other coastal activities.